Voting Resources

 • In the United States, one in five people has a disability, however the disability community has often been overlooked.
 Additionally, the ADA has been weaponized to close polling locations for failure to meet ADA compliance.
 The disability community is a powerful voice that is gaining force in the elections.
 In 2020, 62% of disability community voted, up from 56% in 2016.
 Learn more about how voting rights and disability rights are intersecting in a powerful collaboration of access, equity and inclusion in this article from the Ford Foundation.

-Get informed for the upcoming election
+Get informed about the upcoming election

 Powered by Blackbaud